Inca Trail Trek - Machu Picchu Picture

 Reduce Plastic Use

-Carry a reusable water bottle along the Inca Trail trek and use water purification methods to reduce the need for single-use plastic bottles.
+Carry a reusable water bottle along the Inca Trail hike and use water purification methods to reduce the need for single-use plastic bottles.
 Avoid using plastic bags and opt for reusable bags.

 A refillable water bottle is essential on The Inca Trail to Machu Picchu trek.